Mental health and burnout: a guide for self-employed trades

 Community

 Engaging with local trade groups and online communities can combat isolation and provide support networks.
 Networking can also lead to business opportunities and shared best practices.
+Joining associations such as the Federation of Master Builders or attending local trade events can connect you with peers who understand your challenges.
+Sharing experiences and solutions can reduce feelings of isolation and provide fresh ideas for managing your business more effectively.

 Taking time off without financial panic

 Planning and building a financial buffer can make taking time off less daunting.
 Use slower business periods to recharge or focus on administrative tasks without the financial panic.
+Scheduling regular breaks, even short ones, can prevent burnout and improve your overall productivity.
+Additionally, maintaining a steady flow of communication with your clients about your availability and scheduled breaks can manage their expectations and reduce stress about taking time off.

 Strategies for better financial management